AlmeidaAlin3/Learning_RL/README.md

 # Reinforcement Learning An Introduction (2nd ed.) - Richard S. Sutton and Andrew G. Barto

-❤️ *Here are my problem set solutions for the RL Book's course.*
+❤️ *Here are my notes and problem set solutions for the RL Book's course.*

 --
 <!--